Calmquist/calmquist.github.io/_posts/2023-03-06-psionic-impersonation.md

 _Default_: Impersonation-4; cannot exceed impersonation

 Instead of disguising yourself as a specific individual, you blend into a crowd as a "generic person."
 Make a Quick Contest against anyone who observes you.
-If you win, the person viewing you has a -6 penalty to all rolls to recognize you after the fact.
+If you win, the person viewing does not remember you after the fact.
 You are still entirely visible.
-People can see you, but they tend not to remember you.
-This penalty increases to -8 at level 2.
+People can see you in the moment, but they do not to remember you.

 ## Rapid Adaptation
 **Hard**